-The Company operates in a highly-regulated environment and must obtain and maintain various permits, licenses and other government approvals.
+The Company operates in a highly regulated environment and must obtain and maintain various permits, licenses, and other government approvals.

-The Philippines operates in a highly regulated environment and the development of subdivision and other residential projects is subject to a wide range of government regulations, which, while varying from one locality to another, typically include zoning considerations as well as the requirement to procure a variety of environmental and construction-related permits.
+The Philippines operates in a highly regulated environment and the development of subdivision, and other residential projects is subject to a wide range of government regulations, which, while varying from one locality to another, typically include zoning considerations as well as the requirement to procure a variety of environmental and construction-related permits.
 In addition, projects that are to be located on agricultural land must get clearance from the DAR so that the land can be reclassified as nonagricultural land and, in certain cases, tenants occupying agricultural land may have to be relocated at the developer's expense.

-Presidential Decree No. 957, as amended, ("PD 957"), Republic Act No. 4726 ("RA 4726") and Batas Pambansa Blg.
-220 ("BP 220") are the principal statutes that regulate the development and sales of real property as part of a condominium project or subdivision.
+Presidential Decree No. 957, as amended, ("P.D.
+957"), Republic Act No. 4726 ("R.A.
+4726") and Batas Pambansa Blg.
+220 ("B.P.
+220") are the principal statutes which regulate the development and sales of real property as part of a condominium project or subdivision.
 P.D.
-957, RA 4726 and BP 220 cover subdivision projects for residential, commercial, industrial or recreational purposes and condominium projects for residential or commercial purposes.
-The Housing and Land Use Regulatory Board

-("HLURB") is the administrative agency of the Government that enforces these statutes.
+957, R.A.
+4726 and B.P.
+220 cover subdivision projects for residential, commercial, industrial or recreational purposes and condominium projects for residential or commercial purposes.
+The Department of Human Settlements and Urban Development ("DHSUD") (formerly, the Housing and Land Use Regulatory Board or "HLURB") is the administrative agency of the Government which enforces these statutes.
 Regulations applicable to its operations include standards regarding:

-- The suitability of the site;
+- the suitability of the site.

-- Road access;
+- road access.

-- Necessary community facilities;
+- necessary community facilities

-- Open spaces:
+- open spaces.

-- Water supply;
+- water supply

-- Sewage disposal systems;
+- sewage disposal systems.

-- Electricity supply;
+- electricity supply.

-- Lot sizes;
+- lot sizes.

-- The length of the housing blocks;
+- the length of the housing blocks.

-- House construction:
+- house construction.

-- Sale of subdivision lots or condominium units; and
+- sale of subdivision lots or condominium units; and

-- Time of completion of construction projects.
+• time of completion of construction projects.

-All subdivision and condominium development plans are required to be filed with and approved by the local government unit ("LGU") with jurisdiction over the area where the project is located and by the HLURB.
-Approval of development plans is conditioned on, among other things, completion of the acquisition of the project site and the developer's financial, technical, and administrative capabilities.
-Alterations of approved plans that affect significant areas of the project, such as infrastructure and public facilities, also require the prior approval of (1) the relevant LGU; (2) the HLURB; (3) for subdivisions, the duly organized homeowners' association, or if none, the majority of the lot buyers; and (4) for condominiums, a majority of the registered owners.
+All subdivision and condominium development plans are required to be filed with and approved by the local government unit ("LGU") with jurisdiction over the area where the project is located and by the DHSUD.
+Approval of development plans is conditioned on, among other things, completion of the acquisition of the project site and the developer's financial, technical and administrative capabilities.
+Alterations of approved plans that affect significant areas of the project, such as infrastructure and public facilities, also require the prior approval of (1) the relevant LGU; (2) the DHSUD; (3) for subdivisions, the duly organized homeowners' association, or if none, majority of the lot buyers; and (4) for condominiums, a majority of the registered owners.
 In addition, owners of or dealers in real estate projects are required to obtain licenses to sell before making sales or other dispositions of subdivision lots and housing and condominium units.
-The HLURB can suspend, cancel or revoke project permits and licenses to sell based on its own findings or upon complaint from an interested party.
+The DHSUD can suspend, cancel or revoke project permits and licenses to sell based on its own findings or upon complaint from an interested party.
 The Company is in the process of obtaining licenses to sell and building permits for some of its current projects.
 It may not be able to obtain these licenses and permits within the time period expected or at all.